-Send reminder to student 30-days after start date
+^{} Send a reminder to students 30 days after starting date.

-Send reminder to student 60-days after start date.
-If student does not pay, he/she is placed on Administrative Hold no grade is provided until payment is received.
+^{} Send a reminder to students 60 days after starting date.
+If the student does not pay, he/she is placed on Administrative Hold no grade is provided until payment is received.

-Send reminder to student, next class start Access to Google Classroom is denied if the student goes another month without payment.
+^{} Send reminder to student, next class start Access to Google Classroom is denied if the student goes another month without payment.

-Send reminder to student, 2nd month of next quarter.
+^{} Send reminder to students, 2nd month of next quarter.

-Send reminder to student, 3rd month of next quarter.
-If the students goes another quarter without payment, they are DROPPED from the active rolls.
-The effective "Drop Date" is the last date the student accesses the platform.
-As a "Drop" the student will be entitled to their transcript.
+^{} Send reminder to students, 3rd month of next quarter.
+If the student goes another quarter without payment, he/she will be DROPPED from the active roles.